 Housing and community development expenditures do not include temporary shelters or housing for the homeless.
 The US Census Bureau includes these expenditures in its count of public welfare expenditures.

-Further, although the Census Bureau places housing and community development programs into the same expenditure bucket, some of these programs operate very differently and thus can produce a wide range of policy outcomes.
+The Census Bureau places housing and community development programs into the same expenditure bucket but some of these programs operate very differently and thus can produce a wide range of policy outcomes.
 Specifically, many housing programs preserve or support existing housing opportunities for lower-income communities, whereas many community development programs invest in broader places or regions.

 - How much do state and local governments spend on housing and community development?